cucapra/fodlam/README.md

 How it Works
 ------------

 The model just totals up the latency and energy for each layer in a given configuration.
-Currently, it only supports the layers from VGG-16.
+Currently, it supports the layers from VGG-16 and AlexNet.

 Because Eyeriss and EIE were evaluated on different process technologies, we have to scale one of them to model a single ASIC.
 Specifically, Eyeriss is on TSMC 65nm and EIE is on TSMC 45nm; we normalize to 65nm.
 This works by multiplying EIE time by the scaling factor and multiplying the power by the square of the scaling factor---i.e., Dennard scaling, which is admittedly retro.